SiddheshDabholkar/nextjs-antdesign-styled-components-pwa-boilerplate/README.md

 # nextjs-antdesign-styled-components-pwa
-This PWA ( Progressive web app ) Boilerplate is made using nextjs ( react js framework ),ant design ( React UI library) ,Styled-components ( CSS in JS library) nightmode support using styled-theming
+This PWA ( Progressive web app ) Boilerplate is made using nextjs ( react js framework ),ant design ( React UI library) ,Styled-components ( CSS in JS library) and nightmode support using styled-theming

 ## How to use